Valuable Goods by Air Freight to Canada

 Arrival & delivery

-Valuable goods falls under IATA category valuables.
-This determines the packaging, labeling, and documentation requirements.
-Aircargo.nl fully handles this for you in accordance with applicable IATA regulations.
+Valuable Goods is classified under IATA category valuables.
+This determines packaging, labeling, and documentation requirements.
+Aircargo.nl fully manages this for you in compliance with the applicable IATA regulations.

 The price depends on weight, volume, any special handling, and the chosen carrier.
-Typical weight for Valuable goods ranges between 1 and 500 kg.
+Valuable Goods typically weighs between 1 and 500 kg.
 Request a non-binding quote — we usually respond within 4 hours.

 How long does delivery to Canada take?

-Which documents are needed for export of Valuable goods to Canada?
+What documents are needed to export Valuable Goods to Canada?

-Standard required documents are a commercial invoice, packing list, and Air Waybill.
-For Valuable goods, Detailed value declaration with serial numbers, AWB with value declaration, proof of insurance; GIA/IGI certificates for precious stones; CITES for ivory/coral if applicable; ATA Carnet for art in case of temporary import are also needed.
+Standard required documents include a commercial invoice, packing list, and Air Waybill.
+For Valuable Goods, Detailed value declaration with serial numbers, AWB with value declaration, proof of insurance; GIA/IGI certificates for gemstones; CITES for ivory/coral if applicable; ATA Carnet for art on temporary import are additionally required.
 Aircargo.nl prepares all documentation for you.

-Get a custom quote for Valuable goods to Canada.
-We respond on average within 4 hours.
+Get a specific quote for Valuable Goods to Canada.
+We typically respond within 4 hours.